crazy-max/docker-firefox-syncserver/README.md

 * `/data`: Contains SQLite database if `FF_SYNCSERVER_SQLURI` is untouched

-> :warning: Note that the volume should be owned by uid `1000` and gid `1000`.
+> :warning: Note that the volumes should be owned by the user/group with the specified `PUID` and `PGID`.
 If you don't give the volume correct permissions, the container may not start.

 ### Ports